mmdagent/mmdagent-mirror/MMDAgent/Library_Julius/src/00readme.txt

 together with source codes.

-What's new in Julius-4.2.1
+What's new in Julius-4.2.2
 ===========================

-Version 4.2.1 is a bug fix release.
-Many bugs has been fixed, especially the C0 handling with CMN.
-Additionary, per-word insertion penalty at grammar is newly supported.
+Version 4.2.2 is a bug fix release.
+Several bugs has been fixed.
+The grammar compiler (mkfa) now does not link flex library, so you can compile without flex.

 See the "Release.txt" file for the full list of updates.

-Contents of Julius-4.2.1
+Contents of Julius-4.2.2
 =========================

 	(Documents with suffix "ja" are written in Japanese)